up42/docs/source/reference/capabilities.rst

 Capabilities are the mechanism through which a block author can specify exactly how a block should be used.
-Let us consider, for example, when using deep learning model based algorithms it is convenient for efficiency purposes to split a large image into smaller image tiles.
-This way the algorithm can **parallelize** the execution as much as possible thus saving memory.
-To **force** to always use tiling before a :term:`processing block` implementing a deep learning algorithm you specifiy it in the manifest.
+Let us consider, for example, a deep learning model based :term:`processsing block` it is convenient to slice the input image in regular sized tiles.
+This way the algorithm can **parallelize** the execution as much as possible and save memory.
+To **force** to always use tiling before a :term:`processing block` implementing a deep learning algorithm you must specifiy it in the manifest.
 See :ref:`here
 <ship-detection-block-manifest>` for an example of such.

 Other typical application of capabilities is constraining the data